-Catherine Hernandez, Inclusive Learning and Development Manager We are a friendly, approachable team who are available to help you access any additional support or resources you may require for you to grow as an independent learner.
+Catherine Hernandez, Inclusive Learning and Development Manager We are a friendly, approachable team who are available to help you access additional support and resources to support your growth as an independent learner.

-Working closely with tutors, we would like you to feel confident and supported in your learning and are happy to hear from you if you feel there is anything more you may need.
+Working closely with tutors and teachers, we would like you to feel confident and supported in your learning and are happy to hear from you if you feel there is anything more you may need.